Possible protocols for designing and delivery exams that include hand-written calculations.

 If you decide you must include longer handwritten calculation questions, you can collect hand-written submissions by having students take pictures of their final work with their phones or iPads and submitting these files in Canvas.
 We do this by creating separate assignment drop-box for each question submission (so a few long questions would be better than many short questions).
 This might sound complicated but there is an advantage when you are marking.
 You can then use SpeedGrader and it will give you sequential access to each student image submission for a particular question.
 For instance, this would let you mark all question 2 at the same time, this will be better for grading consistency.
 If we were to collect images as file upload question, the quiz results download as nested folders, and it is cumbersome to mark and move back and forth between student submissions.
 We are currently testing this approach to ensure it is both reasonable for students and does not overwhelm the Canvas server.

-Short Calculations – use “File Upload” type questions
+Shorter Calculations – it is possible to use “File Upload” type questions – but no SpeedGrader

 - How to create “File Upload” question: